 Registration of Engineers in Zambia

 Engineering in Zambia is regulated by the Engineering Institute of Zambia (EIZ) established by The Engineering Institution of Zambia Act, 2010.
 The Act provides for the establishment of a registration board which is mandated to perform all the registration functions on behalf of the EIZ.
 The board is mandated under the act to prescribe the “knowledge, training and experience” required for registration.
-This requirement however has not been published but is generally understood as four years work experience.
+This requirement, however, has not been published but is generally understood as four years of work experience.

 Under the heading, “Who should Register?” on the EIZ website, it states: